-Two types of infusion teas exist, hot and cold.
-A hot infusion is made when wet or dry plant material is placed in boiling water that is removed from the heat source and allowed to stand for 10 minutes, the water soluble chemicals are dissolved into water and a hot infusion results, bit like a cup of tea.
-With some plants heat can destroy some of the active ingredients.
-In this case, cold water would be used and the plants will be left in the water usually overnight to create a cold water infusion.
+Two types of infusion teas exist; hot and cold.
+A hot infusion is made when wet or dry plant material is placed in boiling water that is removed from the heat source and allowed to stand for 10 minutes.
+The water soluble elements are dissolved into the water and a hot infusion results, like a cup of tea.
+Some active ingredients are easily destroyed by heat.
+For plants containing these ingredients, cold water would be used and the plants left in the water, usually overnight, to create a cold water infusion.
 These medicines should be used the same day as they soon start to ferment.

-7.2 Decoctions (boiled)
+Decoctions (boiled)

 A decoction is made when plant material is boiled to extract the active ingredients.
-The boiling time differs amongst different plants and may be anywhere from 10 minutes to 8 hours.
-Usually, if the plant part is very hard, as with barks, the cooking time is longer.
+The boiling time differs according to the plant and may be anywhere from 10 minutes to 8 hours.
+Usually, if the plant part is very hard, as with bark, the cooking time is longer.
 Sometimes milk is used instead of water as it absorbs some of the oils and fats which do not dissolve easily in water.
 Medicines should not be cooked in aluminium pots, as aluminium can change the chemistry of a medicine.
 Aluminium is also toxic to the body in high amounts and is believed to be a cause in a number of diseases affecting the nervous system.